dell-cloud-marketplace/docker-joomla/README.md

 * Database prefix : **Choose a table prefix or use the randomly generated**
 * Old Database Process : **Backup/Remove**.
 You may want to keep any existing backup tables from former Joomla! installations

-Click on "**Next**" to proceed to the next step which will take you to the ```Overview``` tab.
+Click on **Next** to proceed to the next step which will take you to the ***Overview*** tab.
 Select your preferred sample data and review the configuration set.
 Once reviewed you can complete the configuration by clicking on ‘**Install**’.
-On completion of installation you are requested to remove the installation folder by clicking “**Remove installation folder**”, this is a security feature and without this you are not able to proceed further.
+On completion of installation you are requested to remove the installation folder by clicking **Remove installation folder**, this is a security feature and without this you are not able to proceed further.

-Next click on “**Site**” or “**Administrator**” to redirect you to the newly created Joomla content management system.
+Next click on **Site** or **Administrator** to redirect you to the newly created Joomla content management system.

 ### Getting Started